AsherTeo/Heart-Disease-Prediction-using-PySpark-and-Azure-Databricks/README.md

 # Overview
 In this project, I developed a heart disease prediction model using PySpark and Azure Databricks, leveraging MLlib for training and testing.
-The project includes building an end-to-end machine learning pipeline that covers data loading, preprocessing, feature engineering, model training, fine-tuning, and evaluation.
+The pipeline includes data loading, preprocessing, feature engineering, model training, fine-tuning, and evaluation.

-The dataset, sourced from Kaggle's Heart Disease Prediction, was uploaded to Azure Blob Storage for storage.
-For exploratory data analysis (EDA), the data was converted from a Spark DataFrame to a Pandas DataFrame, allowing for detailed visualizations using Seaborn and Matplotlib.
+The Kaggle Heart Disease Prediction dataset was uploaded to Azure Blob Storage.
+For EDA, I converted the data from a Spark DataFrame to a Pandas DataFrame for visualization using Seaborn and Matplotlib.

-Using PySpark's MLlib, I applied various machine learning algorithms to develop a binary classification model.
-The model was fine-tuned with Hyperopt for hyperparameter optimization and evaluated using  F1 score metrics to gauge its effectiveness in predicting heart disease.
-Additionally, the classification threshold was adjusted to further enhance the model’s performance, improving its balance between sensitivity and specificity.
+I built a binary classification model using PySpark's MLlib, fine-tuned it with Hyperopt, and evaluated its performance using the F1 score.
+I also adjusted the classification threshold to optimize the balance between sensitivity and specificity.

-This project demonstrates a practical application of PySpark and Databricks for large-scale data processing and machine learning model development, from data ingestion to model evaluation.
+This project demonstrates my proficiency in using PySpark and MLlib for machine learning tasks.